DeepLocalization: Landmark-based Self-Localization with Deep Neural Networks: Inference

 \section{Inference}

-We present two different inference approaches.
-First, the GPS-based inference is based on improving the GPS sensor measurement at every-time step.
-Second, the filter-based inference where we combine our approach with an extended Kalman filter (EKF) to make use of the temporal information.
+We present two inference approaches.
+First, the GPS-based inference is based on improving the GPS sensor measurement using our approach at every time step.
+Second, the filter-based inference combines our approach with an extended Kalman filter (EKF).
+The idea is to make use of the temporal information.